 Quick Guide To Commissioning Bespoke Cardboard Packaging

 It can seem a daunting task the first time you set about commissioning your very own bespoke packaging.
-We're here to try and and make the process as simple (and even fun!) as possible.
+We're here to try and make the process as simple as possible.
 This quick help guide will walk you through the steps.
 We are of course on hand every step of the way to assist.

 1. Designing your packaging